Privacy policy

 Business Academy Copenhagen may choose to reject a request if it is deemed manifestly unfounded (e.g. if the data subject has no relation to Business Academy Copenhagen) or charge a fee if the request is considered excessive.

-Business Academy Copenhagen’s decision can be brought before the Danish Data Protection Agency – read more in the section Who can I complain to?
+Business Academy Copenhagen’s decision can be brought before the Danish Data Protection Agency – see the section below.

 If you believe that Business Academy Copenhagen’s processing of your personal data violates applicable regulations, you can submit a complaint to: gdpr@ekek.dk.
 Business Academy Copenhagen will then initiate an investigation to ensure your complaint is thoroughly reviewed and that you receive a response.